MichaelAHood/fractals/README.md

 Ex: jonney.goto(-200,0)

-You can also specify the complexity of the snowflake by modifying the paramters of draw_snowflake(length, depth):
+You can also specify the complexity of the snowflake by modifying the parameters of draw_snowflake(length, depth):

 Ex: draw_snowflake(10, 4)